Gibson SG Tribute Review e1672344950463

 SG Tribute Natural Walnut

 Compared to its predecessor, the SG has a flatter body, a thinner neck, and better access to the upper frets.
 Also, you can get one for a fraction of the cost of a new Les Paul Standard.
 Lastly, the SG features an ‘advanced’ tailpiece, which makes it easy to tune.
 The SG is also a good option for those who play metal.
-Although both of these guitars have their share of flaws, a good Les Paul can give you plenty of sustain and volume.
+Although both guitars have flaws, a good Les Paul can give you plenty of sustain and volume.

 Sound

 There are many models of both the SG and Les Paul.
 Each of these guitars is available in a variety of colors and finishes.
 They’re available with P90 single coils and humbuckers.
-For the best sound and appearance, you’ll want to choose a model with a carved maple cap on top of the traditional mahogany body.
+You’ll want to choose a model with a carved maple cap on top of the traditional mahogany body for the best sound and appearance.

 Famous Guitarists Playing the Gibson SG Tribute